Some Legal Terms Every Freelance Graphic Designer Should Understand

 - Agreement.
 There must be an offer, and that offer must be accepted.
 Both parties, essentially, must show serious intent to be bound by the terms of the contract.
 The acceptance does not need to be in writing, and a signature is not required, so long as there is some kind of acceptance of the offer.
 For example, after seeing your proposal, a client might email back that they'd like to move forward with the project.
 This is a legal acceptance of your offer.
 What if you're on the phone with your client discussing your proposal and your client says "Ok, let's do it" - does this qualify as an acceptance of your proposal?
 The answer is yes.
 The courts recognize this as indication of a serious intent to be bound by the terms of the contract, and therefore consider this to be legally binding.
 Of course, it's a good idea to have the terms of the contract in writing to avoid any confusion about who's responsible for what, but in the vast majority of cases, a verbal agreement is every bit as valid as a written one.
 Attorney Francine Ward points out that the challenge with oral agreements is you must first somehow prove that an agreement between the parties actually existed.
 While difficult, it is not impossible.
 It can sometimes be determined by emails, purchase invoices, memos, and other written documentation.

 - Consideration.
 Each party must give up something of detriment.
 You are giving up your time and your firm’s resources, and your client is giving up money.
-These items need to be clearly defined within the contract.
+If you are doing a project for free, it would be difficult for the client to show they were giving up anything, so this might be considered a gift.
+Points of Consideration need to be clearly defined within the contract.

 - Capacity.
 To enter into a legal contract, you cannot be a minor, you must have the mental capacity to agree to its terms (you cannot make a contract with someone who is in a coma or incapacitated by drunkenness, for example), and you must be able to perform the duties of the contract.